jonnonz1/nz-statute-book/acts/public/2005/railways-act-2005.md

       (i) the death of, or serious injury to, individuals; or (ii) significant damage to property; and
     (b) there is a need for an early determination of the nature and extent of the action that the Director would require the rail participant to take to mitigate that risk
+  - **State services** has the same meaning as in section 5 of the Public Service Act 2020
   - **transmission machinery** means any shaft, wheel, drum, pulley, system of fast and loose pulleys, gearing, coupling, clutch, driving belt, chain, rope, band, or other device by which the motion of a prime mover is transmitted to or received by any machine or appliance.
 (2) In this Act, the rail activities of a rail participant, or for which a rail participant is responsible, are as follows:
   (a) in the case of an infrastructure owner, the ownership of railway infrastructure: